 We have so much enjoyed welcoming guests and have been thrilled to know they have felt the magic of Ithaki and depart with such fond memories.
 We are appreciative and proud of the wonderful reviews we have received and are always delighted to welcome back past guests as well as look forward to meeting those that will be able to discover Ithaki for themselves for the very first time.

 We know that being here is our destiny.
-Our journey of searching after so many years is finally at an end.

 We hope you will decide to join us